I'm Honey!

 Click the image to watch the video.

 The pits taught me to be mindful and clear in my thoughts and judgment.
 Bravo, dear pits!
-I save you in the jar to remind me to be careful in how I handle myself in difficult situations.
+I save you in the jar to remind me to be careful in how I handle myself in difficult situations, even when I sometimes feel lost.
+I try to handle each regret with my own hand, taking personal responsibility for my actions.
 And to focus, and to adapt to circumstances that could cause me or others confusion or emotional pain.

 “I have reached a stage of empowerment, feeling mighty when I use my inner power to remove a regrettable pit from my jar.
 It feels almost dreamlike to reach a positive decision and learn a powerful lesson from my regret.” — Honey Good

 Thank you, dear pit, for making me a wiser woman because I study my regrets.
+I often describe my feelings and experiences to better understand them.
 I ask myself why my blunder led to regret.
+I have found that reflecting on my regrets brings clarity and growth.
 What I don’t do is turn a blind eye to my mistake.
 Next, I prioritize until I make progress and was able to turn a poor choice into a wise one.
+I also recognize the importance of questioning my actions and decisions to learn from them.

 Dear sweet reader, all regrets — the pits — are not negatives if you think about them as I do; each pit of regret will propel you to new heights.
+I have struggled with regrets in the past, but facing them has helped me grow.
 Those pits of regret can transform your life if you see the situation for what it is and act appropriately.

 Pits come in all forms of lessons to be learned, from small regrets to larger ones.